 - A Medical Savings Account: Each year, Medicare will deposit a specified amount of money into your Medical Savings Account.
 If you use this money for expenses covered by Medicare, the money you spend will count toward your deductible.

-Eligibility for a Medical Savings Account Plan
+Eligibility Criteria for a Medical Savings Account Plan

-However, if you’re already enrolled in traditional Medicare or a different Medicare Advantage plan, you may not be able to switch to an MSA plan until the next Annual Election Period, from October 15 – December 7 each year.
+If you’re eligible for Medicare, you can usually sign up for any Medicare Advantage plan, including an MSA plan.
+Although, those with End-Stage Renal Disease may not be eligible.
+However, if you’re already enrolled in Medicare or a different Medicare Advantage plan, you may not be able to switch to an MSA plan until the next Annual Election Period, from October 15th – December 7th each year.

+When you enroll in an MSA plan, your plan provider will tell you how to set up your Medical Savings Account at a bank.
+Medicare will then deposit money into your account for the year.
+You cannot add your own money to this account.
 The bank may send you a debit or credit card that you can use to pay expenses directly from your MSA.
-You can use the MSA for anything you want – including non-healthcare costs – but there is a big advantage to using the money for healthcare expenses.
+You can use the MSA for anything you want, including non-healthcare costs; but, there is a big advantage to using the money for healthcare expenses.

 Costs for a Medical Savings Account Plan